Register Machines

 write r0 // there's the output

-If you have the right set of instructions, you can show a register machine to be equivalent in computing power to a Turing machine.
+If you have a sufficient set of instructions, you can show a register machine to be equivalent in computing power to a Turing machine.

 Surprisingly, there exists a register machine that is equivalent in computing power to a Turing Machine that has only two instructions: